 2) API invoker discovers at CCF the AEF1.

 3) CCF indicates in its service discovery response that nested API invocation is supported at AEF1.
 The indication allows the API invoker to include CCA for using the service later on.
-Eg. use of CCA required for nested API support.
+E.g., use of CCA required for nested API support.

 4) The API invoker requests an Access Token for AEF1.